OneNote 101: Getting Started with the Basics

 If your notebook is stored in your OneDrive account, you can also share a static snapshot of any single page, offering flexibility in collaborating with others.

-Unlocking the Full Potential of OneNote for Enhanced Productivity and Collaboration
+Maximizing OneNote for Productivity and Collaboration

 Editor’s Note: This post was originally published in November 2016 and has been updated for freshness, accuracy, and comprehensiveness.